ISCPIF/python-gargantext/INSTALL.md

 ## TL;DR

 You need `pipenv` and an up-to-date version of `pip`.
-To install and run:
+To setup development environment and run test server:

-    $ pipenv install
+    $ make dev
     $ pipenv run ./manage runserver